 I am a writer and filmmaker who was grew up in Shetland.
 My working life started at D.C.Thomson & Co where I worked on Jackie magazine.
 I left to study law at Dundee University and after a short career in politics I returned to writing and, thanks to an NUJ ‘Digital convergence’ course for washed up old journalists, I began making films.
-I live in Dundee.
+I returned to Shetland in 2019.

-In 2012-2013 I made Clavel, a film about James Robert Sinclair, a Shetland crofter I remembered from childhood and had always been fascinated by.
+In 2012-2013 I made Clavel (2014), a film about James Robert Sinclair, a Shetland crofter I remembered from childhood and had always been fascinated by.
 You can see the trailer here.
-It has been screened in around 29 different festivals, halls, events and cinema clubs and is still being shown.
+It has been screened at 31 (I think this is correct: there’s a point you should stop counting) different festivals, halls, events and cinema clubs and is still being shown.

 In October 2016 I became an SGSAH funded PhD candidate at Stirling University and Glasgow School of Art.
-The area of study is the nature, dynamics and ethics of the relationship between the documentary filmmaker and the person (or persons) they are filming.
-I will specifically be looking at this relationship through the work of the pioneer filmmaker Jenny Gilbertson and, in turn, will reflect on my own ethical practice.
+The area of study is the nature, dynamics and ethics of the practice of attention.
+I do this by examining the ethical approach of the pioneer filmmaker Jenny Gilbertson and, in turn, my own.

 Whilst making Clavel, I became very interested in the films Jenny Gilbertson.
-You can read more about her here but in what interests me about her is that she didn’t follow what everyone else was doing at the time but found her own way of filming which she drew from her friendships.
-She used film as a way of being with people and that’s what she wanted to share.
+You can read more about her here but in what interests me about her is how used film as a way to be with people and to learn about them.